Millionaire Raffle Draws

 The 2021 Christmas Millionaire Raffle Draw

-The Christmas Millionaire Raffle is back again for 2021 and will take place on New Year's Eve, Friday 31st December.
-It will once again give away a top prize worth €1 million to one lucky winner.
-Tickets cost €25 and are available now online and from National Lottery agents.
-There are 500,000 tickets on sale, so once they have all been sold, entry to the raffle will be closed.
+The most recent Christmas Millionaire Raffle took place on New Year's Eve, Friday 31st December 2021.
+Once again, it gave away a top prize worth €1 million to one lucky winner.
+Tickets cost €25 and there were 500,000 on sale in total.

-There will be a total of 6,210 prizes available, ranging in value from €500 to the million-euro top prize.
-The table below shows all the prizes that can be won, as well as the odds of winning each one (based on all 500,000 tickets being sold).
+There were 6,210 prizes available, ranging in value from €500 to the million-euro top prize.
+The table below shows all the prizes that were on offer, as well as the odds of winning each one (based on all 500,000 tickets being sold).

 |Prize Value||Number of Prizes||Odds of Winning|